 Erysipelas is a superficial form of cellulitis typically caused by streptococci.

-Erysipelas causes a painful, red, raised patch on the skin.
-The edges have a distinct border and do not blend into the nearby normal skin.
+Erysipelas causes a shiny, painful, red, raised patch on the skin.
+The edges have distinct borders and do not blend into the nearby normal skin.
 The patch feels warm and firm to the touch.
 It occurs most frequently on the legs and face.
 People often have a high fever, chills, and a general feeling of illness (malaise).

 Doctors base the diagnosis on the characteristic appearance of the rash.